A Crime/S.I.R. optimal control problem: Appendix

 \section{Appendix}

-The main purpose of this appendix is to briefly present the results from Chapter 5, Section 3 of the book \citep{Maia}, inspired by the technique developed in \citep{VANDENDRIESSCHE200229} to calculate the basic reproduction number $\mathscr{R}_{0}$ of a general compartmental system.
-Let us consider a particular case of an \textbf{S}.\textbf{I}.\textbf{R}, model, expressed (a bit differently from the traditional form) by the following system of equations
+The main purpose of this appendix is to briefly present the results of Chapter 5, Section 3 of the book \citep{Maia}, inspired by the technique developed in \citep{VANDENDRIESSCHE200229} to calculate the basic reproduction number $\mathscr{R}_{0}$ of a general compartmental system.
+Let us consider a particular case of an SIR model, expressed (a bit differently from the traditional form) by the following system of equations

 where $\mathcal{F}_{1}$ y $\mathcal{F}_{2}$, represent the rates of new infections in groups $I$, $R$ and $S$ respectively, while $\mathcal{V}_1$, $\mathcal{V}_2$ and $\mathcal{V}_3$ incorporate the remaining transient terms, namely, births, deaths, disease progression, and recovery in the corresponding groups $I$, $R$ y $S$.
 Furthermore, the following conditions hold: \begin{itemize} \item[a.] $\mathcal{F}_{i}(I,R,S)\geq 0$, $\mathcal{V}^{-}_{i}(I,R,S)\geq 0$ \quad \text{and} \quad $\mathcal{V}^{+}_{i}(I,R,S)\geq 0$ for all, $I,R,S\geq 0.$ \item[b.] $\mathcal{V}^{-}_{1}(0,R,S)=\mathcal{V}^{-}_{2}(I,0,S)=\mathcal{V}^{-}_{3}(I,R,0)=0$.
 In particular